cuckoong/fish_llr/Figures/Report.md

 * Similar startle response after light ON means the zebrafish do not show vision impairment after exposure to EM radiation;
 * Active/rest bout pattern after light ON implies higher vigilance and higher anxiety;
-* Most of the activities differences were in the 5-6 dpf, and the differences were not significant in the 7-8 dpf, which means the zebrafish can either adapt to the environment or recover from the exposure of EM radiation.
+* Most of the activities differences were in the 5-6 dpf, and the differences were not significant in the 7-8 dpf, <br>
+which means the zebrafish can either adapt to the environment or recover from the exposure of EM radiation.